StepanRomashkov/DotsApi/README.md

 ## Endpoints

-So far the app has minimalistic design so the User model has only Id, Email and a collection of notices.
-Of course, it has a hashed password as well but thanks to Automapper it's usually not exposed.
+So far the app has minimalistic design.
+For example the User model has only Id, Email, hashed password and a collection of notices.
 The following endpoints are currently available:

 - /users/register [POST] - Allows user to be registered.
 Takes {"email": "*string*", "password": "*string*"} object as an argument
 - /users/authenticate [POST] - Authenticates user.
 Takes {"email": "*string*", "password": "*string*"} object as an argument.
 Returns an object containing serialized JWT.